nihallakshmankonchady/performance-test-scripts/idp/README.md

 ### Execution points for IDP UI API's
 *  UI - OAuth Details :
-   * OAuth Details (Execution) - Client id created from OIDC Client via PMS (Setup) will be loaded.
+   * OAuth Details (Execution) - Client id created from Create OIDC Client in MOSIP Authentication System (Setup) will be loaded.
 Total samples created during execution can be higher in number as compared to the samples present in the file.

 *  UI - Send OTP :
    * Send OTP (Preparation) - OAuth Details api will be used here in which created client id would be used.